 The series that has boasted an astonishing 30 seasons is still ongoing and constantly adapting itself to the modern landscapes of the evolving world.
 The Simpsons has paved way for other shows by providing a basic framework for the family-comedy genre.

 4. The Office (US version)

 Michael Scott is the regional manager at Dunder Mifflin, a paper company in Scranton where employees and their feelings come first, and work is the last priority.
 It has a handful of great characters and tonnes of funny story-lines, showcased in a tasteful manner.
-Shot as a documentary, The Office takes you into the inner workings of a seemingly boring paper distributing company.
+Shot as a documentary, takes you into the inner workings of a seemingly boring paper distributing company.
 This American version of the original British show of the same name has taken the new generation of viewers by storm, providing them with an endless supply of memes.
+The Office

 Michael has replaced his vacant family life with co-workers who create an unstable working environment for the employees, as they deal with Michael’s obsession every day.
 One of the funniest shows to ever grace the small screen, The Office boasts the largest number of lovable TV characters in my opinion.

 is a look at the American dream from an immigrant’s perspective, which is based on Chef Eddie Huang’s memoir.
 Eddie’s father pursues that dream as he lands in “the home of the brave” to see it slowly turn into a nightmare as things don’t go the intended way.
 His mother, however, is not impressed with her new terrain.
 Her stubbornness prevents her from giving in to this western culture.
 Fresh Off The Boat

 This is the story of an Asian family surviving in a US city, trying to blend with its ways while still holding on to their Chinese baggage.
 They try to defy the stereotypical Asian-family norms that make them relatable, but old habits die hard.
 As they try to come to terms with their new lifestyle, hilarity ensues.